ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [13:50](https://youtu.be/YB8o_5qjNBc?t=830)**

-**Mamy**: We launched our testnet 1, based on libp2p daemon, this morning.
+**Mamy**: We launched our testnet, based on libp2p daemon, this morning.

 We are working towards v0.8.
-All the small changes were integrated and right now a big focus is SSE.
+All the small changes were integrated and right now a big focus is SSZ.

 We also started to align our State Transition function with pyspec in terms of naming.

-We had significant parse improvement during the past week, accumulated 20 to 30x speed-up on the State Transition bench.
+We had significant speed improvement during the past week, accumulated 20 to 30x speed-up on the State Transition benchmarks.
 Links, if people are interested in seeing what we did, so they can reproduce:
   * [Speed up process_crosslinks(...) and get_crosslink_deltas(...) by 10x - 15x in state_sim #314](https://github.com/status-im/nim-beacon-chain/pull/314)
   * [~2x state_sim speedup via additional caching in get_crosslink_committee #316](https://github.com/status-im/nim-beacon-chain/pull/316)